JonasDeM/QuickSave/README.md

 ## In Short
 This Unity DOTS-related package enables you to asynchronously load and save state on entities without the need for any feature-specific code.
 The highly optimized implementation makes it a solid foundation for ambitious features since it can easily run on every frame.

+This version of the package supports Entities 1.0.11, it will get updated as unity releases new versions of their Entities package.

 ## Getting Started
 * [Package Manual](PackageManual.md)